TikhonJelvis/RL-book/chapter2/chapter2.md

         for _ in range(num_traces)])
 ```

-As suggested for Process 1, you can plot graphs of sampling traces of the stock price, or plot graphs of the terminal distributions of the stock price at various time points for Processes 2 and 3, by playing with this [code][stock_price_simulations.py].
+As suggested for Process 1, you can plot graphs of sampling traces of the stock price, or plot graphs of the probability distributions of the stock price at various terminal time points $T$ for Processes 2 and 3, by playing with this [code][stock_price_simulations.py].

 [stock_price_simulations.py]: https://github.com/TikhonJelvis/RL-book/blob/master/rl/chapter2/stock_price_simulations.py

  Figure \ref{fig:single_trace_mp} shows a single sampling trace of stock prices for each of the 3 processes.
-Figure \ref{fig:terminal_distribution_mp} shows the distribution of the stock price at time $T=100$ over 1000 traces.
+Figure \ref{fig:terminal_distribution_mp} shows the probability distribution of the stock price at terminal time $T=100$ over 1000 traces.

 <div style="text-align:center" markdown="1">
 ![Single Sampling Trace \label{fig:single_trace_mp}](./chapter2/single_traces.png "Single Sampling Trace")